-A guide for How to Host a Wonderful Christmas Eve Dinner!
-Christmas dinner, traditions and setting a charming table!
+A guide for How to Host a Wonderful Christmas Eve Dinner Traditions!
+Christmas dinner, traditions, and setting a charming table!

-There’s something magical about Christmas Eve.
+There’s something magical about Christmas eve dinner traditions.
 I’ve always loved it even more than Christmas day!
-It’s a time to spend with friends and family, many who share the same holiday traditions that last year after year.
+It’s a time to spend with friends and family, many of who share the same holiday traditions that last year after year.

-Some families make it a practice to open one gift on Christmas Eve and some stay up late and attend a candlelit, midnight service at their church.
+Some families make it a practice to open one gift on Christmas, and some stay up late and attend a candlelit, midnight service at their church.

-Other families host yummy Christmas Eve dinners, starting the festivities early with a warm meal surrounded by warm people.
-If it’s your turn to host a Christmas Eve meal at your house, don’t fret!
+Other families host yummy Christmas dinners, starting the festivities early with a warm meal surrounded by warm people.
+If it’s your turn to host a Christmas dinner at your house, don’t fret!

-We’ve teamed up with Bed Bath & Beyond to offer a few guidelines that’ll help you prepare a stress-free night, and a beautiful table setting so your only concentration will be enjoying the holiday.
+Here are a few guidelines to help you prepare a stress-free night and a beautiful table setting so your only concentration will be enjoying the holiday.

 A Christmas Eve Table Setting